Timber Grades Explained: How to Choose the Right Wood for Strength, Safety, and Longevity

 Expert Tips & Professional Hacks

-- Use higher grades only where load transfers occur
+- Use higher grades only where load transfers happen — under beams, around openings, and on support posts.

 Preventive Checklist